 The typical complaint for an AC problem is the AC blows warm air.
-This condition could be caused by; the AC system being low on refrigerant, an electrical problem not allowing the compressor to turn on, an internal problem in the system or a problem with the heater/AC controls.
-Since the most common problem is usually the refrigerant we will start there.
+This condition has a few possible causes: the AC system could be low on refrigerant, an electrical problem may not be allowing the compressor to turn on, there could be an internal problem in the system, or perhaps there is a problem with the heater/AC controls.
+Since the most common problem is usually the refrigerant, we will start there.

 This series is divided into three parts.
-The AC system operation, AC System Service and the Diagnosis of a malfunctioning system.
-To be able to service and repair an AC system, read through all three Hubs.
+The AC system operation, AC system service, and the diagnosis of a malfunctioning system.
+To be able to service and repair an AC system, read through all three articles.

 Static AC Gauge Pressures

 There is a relationship between the pressure in the system and temperature.
 A temperature pressure chart can be used to compare the pressure of the refrigerant at a given temperature.
 Since there is no way to know exactly how much refrigerant is in the system, without removing it and measuring it, we will use the pressure and compare it to a pressure temperature chart.

 Hook up a gauge set or recovery machine.

 Record the pressures.
 High and Low Side should be equal.

 Does the pressure match the temperature pressure chart?